unblinking/forgettable/README.md

 ## About

 Bremertown is a super simple online chatroom.
 Enter a nickname and begin chatting instantly.
-No username and password or sign up process.
+No password required, and no sign-up process.

 ## Show your support